How to Be More Consistent in Golf: 12 Actionable Tips & Drills to Unlock Consistency

 1. Get a Lesson to Get You Started (From Humans or Technology)

-If you are still new to the game, I recommend hiring the services of an instructor for at least two or three lessons.
+Hiring the services of an instructor for at least two or three lessons is well worth your month.
 A professional will examine your grip setup, swing path, clubface position at impact, rotation, and angle of attack.

 After analyzing your setup, they will help you correct any weaknesses in your composition to eradicate the issue from your swing.